hidekatsu-izuno/vue-history-state/README.md

 ## Features

-- Restore a last state when going forward or back.
+- Restore the last state when going forward or back.
-- Restore a state when reloading.
+- Restore the state when reloading.
-- Restore a last state when going forward or back after reloading.
+- Restore the last state when going forward or back after reloading.
+- Pass the infomation to a next page.

 ## Supported Vuersion